RachelBlin/keras-retinanet/README.md

 4) Optionally, install `pycocotools` if you want to train / test on the MS COCO dataset by running `pip install --user git+https://github.com/cocodataset/cocoapi.git#subdirectory=PythonAPI`.

 ## Testing
-An example of testing the network can be seen in [this Notebook](https://github.com/delftrobotics/keras-retinanet/blob/master/examples/ResNet50RetinaNet.ipynb).
+An example of testing the network can be seen in [this Notebook](https://github.com/delftrobotics/keras-retinanet/blob/master/examples/ResNet50RetinaNet.ipynb) or with [this code](https://github.com/RachelBlin/keras-retinanet/blob/master/python/TestRetinaNet50LRP.py)
 In general, inference of the network works as follows:
 ```python
 boxes, scores, labels = model.predict_on_batch(inputs)